Skip to main content

 Customer Reviews

-1. “This is a very handy tool, I use it in my griddle so I know now the temp of my cooking surface, it is very accurate.”
+1. “Very handy tool — I use it on my griddle so I know the temp of my cooking surface.
+Very accurate and easy to use.”

 See at Amazon